-- a.
-Any residential structure or use, whether fixed or mobile, designed for human occupancy shall be constructed, located or improved so that any external wall shall not be less than fifteen (15) feet from the stream side of the Flood Fringe. - b.
-The lowest floor, including the basement, of any residential structure shall be elevated at or above the base flood elevation.
-The lowest adjacent grade surrounding the structure shall be filled to at least the base flood elevation, compacted with slopes and protected by vegetated cover.
+a.
+Any residential structure or use, whether fixed or mobile, designed for human occupancy shall be constructed, located or improved so that any external wall shall not be less than fifteen (15) feet from the stream side of the Flood Fringe (as described in Article 16, Definitions. of this Land Use Code).